steve-c-thompson/RubyChisel/README.md

 #### RSpec
 I used RSpec for this, for the practice.
 My descriptions are probably too detailed, though.

+#### Ruby Debugging
+Debugging this was such a pain: printlines, pry.
+I need an IDE for this - a real debugger has to exist.

 <hr>

 ## Before You Begin